SoFarAwayDev/bookEdit/README.md

 # bookEdit
 Test SPA project.
-Based on asp.net, angular and bootstrap
+Based on asp.net, angular and bootstrap.

+It is and book library manager in a nutshell.
+You can can add, delete and view books and authors.

 Site working almost out of box.
 With the exception of a couple of things.